Kerman Iran Travel Guide

 Witness an otherworldly landscape and natural spectacle.

-Discover an UNESCO-listed verdant oasis in the desert environment.
+Discover an UNESCO-listed verdant oasis in the arid region environment.

-Mahan, a short drive from Kerman, hosts not just Shazdeh Garden but also the reverent Shah Nematollah Vali Shrine, a significant Sufi pilgrimage site.
+Mahan, not far by car from Kerman, hosts not just Shazdeh Garden as well as the reverent Shah Nematollah Vali Shrine, a significant Sufi pilgrimage site.

 Kerman is world-renowned for its exquisite Persian carpets, a major export and economic driver.
-These hand-woven masterpieces exhibit intricate designs and top quality.
+These hand-woven masterpieces exhibit intricate designs and high quality.

 Kerman province is a major global producer of pistachios.
 Extensive orchards contribute significantly to Iran's agricultural exports.